The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 If customers don't see catering promoted in your restaurant, they assume you don't offer it.
 Full stop.

-For one, I want to make sure we have a poster at the restaurant so people know we cater.
-Try to use high-quality posters featuring your best catering setup photos at the register.
+Use high-quality posters featuring your best catering setup photos at the register.
 Include a clear headline ("We Cater!
-Offices • Events • Parties") and a QR code linking directly to your catering OLO page.
+Offices • Events • Parties") and a QR code linking directly to your catering ordering page.

-Beyond posters, I recommend these tactics for raising awareness in your physical locations:
+Beyond posters, here are tactics for raising awareness in your physical location:

-• Staff answering catering calls can reference it immediately, even if they aren't fully trained
+Physical catering menus: Keep printed catering menus at the POS and on tables.
+Customers browsing while waiting for takeout can grab one.
+Staff answering catering calls can reference it immediately, even if they aren't fully trained.

 Cards or flyers in every single order: Every takeout bag should include a catering flyer or menu.
 Your regular customers are your best source of catering leads.

-Train staff to mention it: When appropriate (e.g., a customer ordering for a group), staff should mention: "Just so you know, we also handle catering for offices and events."
+Train staff to mention it: When a customer is ordering for a group, staff should mention: "Just so you know, we also handle catering for offices and events."

 Digital visibility – where the search begins

 Most catering research starts online.
-Your website and digital presence must immediately communicate that you offer catering, and that it’s going to be a great experience for the customer.
+Your website and digital presence must immediately communicate that you offer catering.

-Put it on your homepage: A catering CTA ("Order Catering Now" or "Cater Your Next Event") must be above the fold on your homepage.
-Ideally, in your sticky navigation.
-Don't bury it!
+Put it on your homepage: A catering CTA ("Order Catering Now" or "Cater Your Next Event") must be above the fold.
+Ideally in your sticky navigation.

 Update your Google Business Profile: Your GBP is often the first thing potential customers see.
-So let’s make sure they know you offer catering with these updates.
+Make sure they know you offer catering:

 • Category: Add "Catering" or "Caterer" as a secondary service category

-• Direct linking: Link the "Order" button directly to your catering OLO page, not your homepage
+• Direct linking: Link the "Order" button directly to your catering ordering page, not your homepage

 • Visual proof: Frequently post photos of catering setups.
 Use Google Posts to announce seasonal packages